play-Ard/playard/README.md

 </Main>
 ```

-We must convert our XML document to C++ string.
-And now we can access it in our program with defined id.
+ And now we can access our ball by call our getPointByID function with defined ID.

 ```cpp
 const char* main_xml =
 "<Main>"